 Ask employees to keep a list of their recommendations for the company.
 This could be anything from improving the snacks in the vending machine to developing more efficient processes or procedures.
 Then, commit to a quarterly one-on-one to discuss their list and establish action items or next steps.
 This shows them they are being heard and are playing a role in the organization’s success.

-If you are interested in partnering with M&IW to build or revamp your engagement strategy, or if you are interested in learning more from me through a speaking engagement, contact us today.
+If you are interested in partnering with M&IW to build or revamp your engagement strategy, contact us today.